-The timeline and oversubscription criteria for a place in a nursery class in a community school are the same as for a reception place.
-The council does not co ordinate applications for nursery places.
-Applications for a nursery place in a community school must be made directly to the school by 15th January 2021.
-Offers will be made on 16th April 2021by the school.
-If the nursery is oversubscribed the Community Schools Oversubscription Criteria will be applied.
-There is no automatic transfer from a nursery class to a reception class in any Brent community school.
+The timeline and oversubscription criteria for a place in a nursery class in a community school are the same as for a Reception place.
+The council does not co-ordinate applications for nursery places.
+Applications for a nursery place in a community school must be made directly to the school by 15th January 2024.
+Offers will be made on 16th April 2024 by the school.
+If the nursery is oversubscribed, the Community Schools Oversubscription Criteria will be applied.